Robert F. Mullen

 Our recovery goal is to moderate our fears and anxieties associated with an upcoming speaking engagement.
 To achieve that, we provide three objectives.
 We will bring a support person with us, create diversionary multimedia, and accentuate a character strength such as our persuasiveness.
 Our empowerment goal is to quit drinking.
 Our objectives include joining alcoholics anonymous, finding a sponsor, and taking medication used to treat alcohol addiction.
 There are multiple objectives to achieve a goal.

 Now we construct our information – the self-empowering statement(s) that support our goal and objectives.
 To ensure its integrity, the information must be sound in its construction.
-Meeting the following seven criteria will help establish an effective neural response.
-Information must be rational, reasonable, possible, goal-focused, unconditional, brief, and in first-person present or future form.
+Meeting the following eight rules will help establish an effective neural response.
+The best information is rational, reasonable, possible, positive, goal-focused, unconditional, brief, and in first-person present or future form.

 Reasonable.
 Unreasonable means without reason, which is a definition of insanity.
 We are either sensible and of sound judgment or are cognitively impaired.
 The unreasonable symptoms of our emotional dysfunction are repudiated by rational response.
 Unreasonable aspirations and expectations impact the integrity of the information.
 “I will publish my first novel” is unreasonable if we choose to remain illiterate.

 Possible.
-This is a no-brainer.
 Possible means it is within our power or capacity to achieve it.
 Because our social anxiety attacks our confidence and self-esteem, we subvert our inherent and achieved strengths and abilities.
-If nothing seems possible, we tend to set impossible expectations.
+We beat ourselves up because nothing seems possible, then we set impossible expectations.
 The simple yet salient reality is, if our goals and objectives are impossible, our efforts are futile.

-Goal-focused.
+Goal-Focused.
 If we do not know our destination, the path will be unfocused and meandering.
-Our information must focus on achieving our goals and objectives.
-Any deviation impacts the integrity of the information.
+The content of our information must focus on achieving our goals and objectives.
+For our purposes, our goal is the moderation of our fears and anxieties, and ANTs.
+We often turn to our character strengths, e.g., “I will be friendly.” ”I am confident.”

-First-person present or future.
-The difference between a mantra or prayer, and our information is that our neural input supports a personal goal and objectives.
+First-Person Present or Future.
+The difference between a mantra or prayer, and the content of our information is that our neural input supports our personal goal and objectives.
 Our information is a self-affirming and self-motivating commitment.
 “I have the willpower to do this.”
 Future time as self-fulfilling prophecy is also fine: “I will succeed,” for example.

 Brief.
-Our content of information is expressed in brief statements purposed to initiate rapid, concentrated, neurological stimulation that compels the sensory neuron to spark, transmitting electrical energy into a neuron chain reaction.
-These affirmations also moderate our fears and anxieties about a situation and the influx of the fear and anxiety-provoking chemical hormones cortisol and adrenaline.
-Their brevity makes it easier to commit them to memory.
-Information is not static but evolving.
+Our content of information is expressed in brief statements purposed to initiaterapid, concentrated, neurological stimulation that compels the sensory neuron to spark, transmitting electrical energy into a neuron chain reaction.
+Brevity also makes it easier to commit our PPAs to memory.
+Information is not static but evolves as we recover.

 The Destructive Nature of Negative Words